Home Buying Steps

 - Estimate your final closing figures.

-Two days prior to closing a statement is made available for you and your attorney's review.
-Most importantly, the lender is required to give you a good faith estimate of closing costs.
+Three days prior to closing a statement is made available for your review.
+Most importantly, the lender is required to give you a good faith estimate of closing costs within three days of applying for a loan.
 Go over the costs with your loan officer and make you sure you understand each one.

 - Schedule a final walk-through.